mlml/autovot/README.md

     Optional arguments:                         Description:
     -h, --help                                  show this help message and exit --logging_level LOGGING_LEVEL               print out level (DEBUG, INFO, WARNING or ERROR)

+## Check Performance
+##### *Compute the performance between a set of predicted textgrid files and a set of
+labeled textgrid files.*
+###### Usage: auto_vot_performance.py [OPTIONS] labeled_textgrid_list predicted_textgrid_list labeled_vot_tier predicted_vot_tier

+    Positional arguments:                       Description:

+    labeled_textgrid_list                       list of manually labeled TextGrid files predicted_textgrid_list                     list of predicted TextGrid files (can be the same as labeled_textgrid_list when the same TextGrid is used with two different tiers to compare)
+    labeled_vot_tier                            name of the VOT tier of the manual labeled TextGrids predicted_vot_tier                          name of the VOT tier to predicted TetGrids

+    Optional arguments:                         Description:

+    -h, --help                                  show this help message and exit --debug                                     verbose printing

+# Tutorial
+## Mode 1

+## Mode 2